 Please check the most suitable conditions (one of them or both) and press the [OK] button to launch the copy process.

-8. To paste the copied category(ies) select the corresponding button from the top or context menu.
+8. To paste the copied category(ies) select the corresponding button from the context menu.

 The following form will appear.
 It allows you to choose the location for copied data.